eliasYFGM/Luna2/README.md

 # Luna 2
-This is a small, silly project that I started as a "tribute" to the Luna Game series, after 5 years of its first release.
+This is a small project that I started as a "tribute" to the Luna Game series, after 5 years of its first release.

-Basically a clone of Luna 2, open-source with somewhat better movement and physics.
+Basically a clone of Luna 2, remade in C with better movement and physics.

 ## Credits